YBogomolov/ybogomolov/README.md

-### Hello! 👋
+### Hey there! 👋

-I am a software architect, passionate about functional programming, type systems, and category theory.

-You may know me from my work on [#MonadicMondays](https://github.com/YBogomolov/monadic-mondays), my lectures and workshops [on YouTube](https://www.youtube.com/c/Cronuscpp) or my contribution to the [fp-ts ecosystem](https://gcanti.github.io/fp-ts/ecosystem/).

-I also write articles on [my personal blog](https://ybogomolov.me).
+I'm Yuriy Bogomolov, a seasoned software architect with a passion for functional programming, type systems, and category theory.
+You might recognize me from my work on [#MonadicMondays](https://github.com/YBogomolov/monadic-mondays), my lectures and workshops [on YouTube](https://www.youtube.com/c/Cronuscpp), or my contributions to the [fp-ts ecosystem](https://gcanti.github.io/fp-ts/ecosystem/).
+And if you're looking for some additional resources, I also write articles on [my personal blog](https://ybogomolov.me) that cover everything from the basics of functional programming to advanced techniques and best practices.

+Are you an individual developer or part of a small team looking to level up your functional programming skills in TypeScript?
+Look no further, because I'm here to help.
+As a mentor, I offer personalized guidance and support as you navigate the complex world of functional programming.
+Whether you're just starting out or looking to take your skills to the next level, I'll work with you to develop a customized learning plan that fits your unique needs and goals.

-You can reach me via email: [yuriy.bogomolov@gmail.com](mailto:yuriy.bogomolov@gmail.com?subject=Hello%20from%20GitHub), or via [Telegram](https://t.me/ybogomolov).
+So why wait?
+Let's start your journey towards mastering functional programming in TypeScript today.
+You can reach me via email at [yuriy.bogomolov@gmail.com](mailto:yuriy.bogomolov@gmail.com?subject=Hello%20from%20GitHub), or shoot me a message on [Telegram](https://t.me/ybogomolov) - I'm always happy to chat!